ewradcliffe/restaurant-booking-system/README.md

 ###### HTML
-The below pages were put through the [W3C validator](https://validator.w3.org/#validate_by_input) and returned no errors
+The below pages were put through the [W3C validator](https://validator.w3.org/) and returned no errors.
+As the validator doesn't understand django template syntax, the URL of each page was entered into the validator

 |  Page  | Pass |
 | :----- | :--: |
 |  | ✓   |